kimsama/Unity-QuickSheet/README.md

 ### Using Enum type with QuickSheet

 Specify enum type for a data class is easy.
-Let's say that you want to set enum type for *'RareType'* on a sheet of excel file as the following:
+Let's say that you want to set enum type for *'RareType'* on a spreadsheet as the following:

 ![Enum type](./images/enum_type.png "Enum Type")